smaarmstrong/SendableCocktail/README.md

 4. Go to the "Signing & Capabilities" tab.
 5. Change the "Bundle Identifier" field to something unique, e.g., `com.yourname.SendableCocktail`.
 6. Make sure your Apple Developer account is selected for Team.

-This is required for running on your own device or submitting to the App Store.